-It is homey because it is easily accessible and comparatively small.
-The main part of the pedestrian market is about a kilometer long, so it is hard to get lost, and many food stalls and restaurant tables serve up good and comparatively cheap fare on the southern side of it.
+- A more cozy or "homey" shopping street: It is homey because it is easily accessible and comparatively small.
+The main part of the pedestrian market is about a kilometer long, so it is hard to get lost.
+Many food stalls and restaurant tables serve up good and comparatively cheap fare on the southern side of it.

-It is easy to browse on the street.
-It is more of a tourist street for foreign tourists.
-There is a combination of accessibility, simplicity, quietness, a mix of products, and food that has earned the street itsreputation as one of Hong Kong's foremost tourist shopping attractions.
+It is more of a tourist street for foreign (not Chinese) tourists.
+There is a combination of accessibility, simplicity, quietness, a mix of products, and food that has earned the street the reputation of one of Hong Kong's foremost tourist shopping streets.

-It has a nicer feel and is more relaxing than overcrowded Mong Kok, which is often full of crowds of young Chinese people.
+It has a nicer feel and is more relaxing than overcrowded Mong Kok that is often full of crowds of young Chinese people.
 Mong Kok has bewildering winding lanes and a confusing mix of various different market areas.

 It feels quieter and more airy especially around sunset.
 The street is closed to vehicular traffic during the market hours.